 - Police: 091

-The coastal town of Los Gigantes, set in unique scenery between huge rock formations.
+The coastal town of Los Gigantes, set in unique scenery among huge rock formations.

 Ferry schedules and ferry tickets from Tenerife

-- The port of Santa Cruz de Tenerife, located on the northeast side of the island.
-Mostly serves ferry routes to Gran Canaria, Fuerteventura, Huelva, Lanzarote.
+- Port of Santa Cruz de Tenerife, located on the northeast side of the island.
+It mostly serves ferry routes to Gran Canaria, Fuerteventura, Huelva, and Lanzarote.

-- The port of Los Cristianos is on the southern coast of the island.
-Mostly serves ferry routes to La Gomera, El Hierro, La Palma.
+- Port of Los Cristianos, on the southern coast of the island.
+It mostly serves ferry routes to La Gomera, El Hierro and La Palma.

 Although it's not the most popular way to get to Tenerife, due to the long duration of the trip, there is also the option of traveling with a direct ferry from the south of Spain to Tenerife.
-You can take a ferry from the port of Cádiz or the port of Huelva and the ferry trip can be from 36 to 60 hours long.
-It is a great option if you want to transfer your vehicle or camper van in Tenerife or if you are planning a road trip in the Canary islands!
+You can take a ferry from the port of Cádiz or the port of Huelva.
+The ferry trip from Huelva can be from 32 to 41 hours long.
+It is a great option if you want to transfer your vehicle or camper van in Tenerife or if you are planning a road trip in the Canary Islands!

 Island-hopping from Tenerife

-- Ferry from Tenerife to Gran Canaria: The port of Santa Cruz in Tenerife has regular ferry connections to both the ports of Gran Canaria, the port of Las Palmas de Gran Canaria in the east, and the port of Agaete in the west.
-Depending on the port of arrival the ferry trip can be from 1,5 to 2 hours.
+- Ferry from Tenerife to Gran Canaria: The port of Santa Cruz in Tenerife has regular ferry connections to both ports of Gran Canaria: the port of Las Palmas de Gran Canaria in the east, and the port of Agaete in the west.
+Depending on the route, the ferry trip can be from 1h 30min to 2 hours.

-- Ferry from Tenerife to La Gomera: While in Tenerife you should definitely consider visiting the neighboring island of La Gomera, a place of impressive wild beauty.
-There are ferries from both Los Cristianos and Santa Cruz de Tenerife to the ports of La Gomera and the ferry trip duration is from 50min to 1,5 hours.
+- Ferry from Tenerife to La Gomera: While in Tenerife, you should consider visiting the neighboring island of La Gomera, a place of impressive wild beauty.
+There are ferries from both Los Cristianos and Santa Cruz de Tenerife to the ports of La Gomera and the ferry trip duration is from 50min to 1h 30min.

-- Ferry from Tenerife to El Hierro: Traveling by ferry from Tenerife to El Hierro, the smallest and farthest south island of the archipelago is an excellent option.
-The ferry connection is frequent and the ferry journey lasts approximately 2,5 hours.
+- Ferry from Tenerife to El Hierro: Traveling by ferry from Tenerife to El Hierro, the smallest and southernmost island of the archipelago, is an excellent option.
+The ferry connection is frequent and the ferry journey lasts approximately 2h 30min.

-- Ferry from Tenerife to Fuerteventura: The ferry connection between Tenerife and Fuerteventura is regular and serves both ports of Fuerteventura: Puerto del Rosario or Morro Jable.
-The Tenerife-Fuerteventura ferry trip can last from 6 to 11 hours depending on the port of arrival.
+- Ferry from Tenerife to Fuerteventura: The ferry connection between Tenerife and Fuerteventura is regular and serves both ports of Fuerteventura: Puerto del Rosario and Morro Jable.
+The Tenerife - Fuerteventura ferry trip can last from 6 to 11 hours depending on the port of arrival.

-- Ferry from Tenerife to Lanzarote: The ferry connection between the two islands is served from the port of Santa Cruz de Tenerife to the port of Arrecife in Lanzarote.
+- Ferry from Tenerife to Lanzarote: The ferry route connects the port of Santa Cruz de Tenerife with the port of Arrecife in Lanzarote.
 The duration of the ferry trip varies from 10 to 20 hours, depending on the ferry operator, while the frequency of the route changes according to season.

 Where to book ferry tickets to Tenerife?